Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_contest_2025/submit.rst

 3. Solution Format
 ------------------

-Your output should be saved in a file called `result.txt` inside the `result/` folder.
+Your output should be saved inside the `rlsolver/result/` folder.

 Each line represents the assignment of a node to one of two sets (for MaxCut):